FlexiTree 3 is a branching

-FlexiTree will run on any computer running version of Windows, 6Mb of available hard disk space and VGA 640x480 graphics
+FlexiTree will run on any computer running each version of Windows, 6Mb of available hard disk space and VGA 640x480

 The program will run on stand-alone and networked computers.
 It may be installed either on individual machines, or on a network server (minimum requirement is a 10 machine licence).
 It will run on most major network systems including Microsoft, thin client and RM Connect.
 The package includes an MSI which is suitable for RM Community Connect networks.